TheRealAnonymous008/quartz/content/details/mathematics/probability and statistics/prob_stat/Parameter Selection.md

 # Parameters in an MVN
 * Assume MVN prior for mean, and Inverse Wishart for covariance.
 We get multivariate T posterior for mean, and Inverse Wishart posterior for covariance.
-* The above assumption shows how using the Inverse Wishart simplifies things because it is a [[Probability|conjugate prior]]
+* The above assumption shows how using the Inverse Wishart simplifies things because it is a [[Fundamental Constructs of Probability Theory|conjugate prior]]

 ### Defining Conjugate Priors
 * *Assume* $x_i\sim \mathcal{N}(\mu,\Sigma)$ and the data $\mathcal{D}$ are complete.